JLBLine/WODEN/docs/sphinx/testing/script_testing.rst

 Absolute Accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^
 There is no imaging here, but runs an end-to-end simulation with a set of array layouts and sky models that should yield exact visibilities.
 The exact method is described in the JOSS paper (https://joss.theoj.org/papers/10.21105/joss.03676).
-The scripts run here are the exact scripts I used to create the plot in the JOSS paper.
+The scripts run here are (nearly)* the exact scripts I used to create the plot in the JOSS paper.

-.. todo:: Link the JOSS paper here once published
+\* *The difference being that from WODEN version >= 2.0, all the array precession is handle by python code instead of C. We also switched from apparent to mean LST, and so the exact longitude/latitude inputs have slightly changed since the JOSS paper*

 Single Component Models
 ^^^^^^^^^^^^^^^^^^^^^^^^